doiotyourself/doiotyourself.github.io/_posts/2023-01-24-Hello-World.md

 ## What is this?
 Cloudflare Pages.

-Hmmm, looks very cool but I can host a static page with a [custom domain at GitHub pages](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site).
-Yeah-but, SSL works out of the box with Cloudflare pages and it is two-clicks simple to setup the DNS record for my domain.
+Hmm, looks very cool but I can host a static page with a [custom domain at GitHub pages](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site).
+Yeah-but, SSL works out of the box with Cloudflare pages and it is two-clicks simple to set up the DNS record for my domain.
 Cloudflare you won me over.

 ## Step Five - Migrate jekyll from GitHub pages to Cloudflare pages